The many faces of omega-logic

+As with $[{\sf P}]$, we write $\ModelsPX{} T{\bm A}\phi (\dot{\bm A})$ when $\rho=\omega$, and will adhere to the same convention for other notions of $\omega$-provability.
 Since the first-order part of an $\omega$-model is just the natural numbers, it is easy to see that, for arithmetical sentences, truth in a model is equivalent to truth.
-This partially extends to $\Pi^1_1$-sentences:
+This partially extends to ${\bm \Pi}^1_1$-sentences:

 \begin{lemma} Let $T$ be any theory and $\rho \leq\omega$.
-Then, if $\phi(\bm z,\bm X)\in { \Pi}^1_1$ with all free variables shown,
+Then, if $\phi(\bm z,\bm X)\in {\bm \Pi}^1_1$ with all free variables shown,

 \end{lemma}

 \proof First assume that $\phi$ is arithmetical, and let $\model$ be a model of $T$ of rank $\rho$.
 Then, an external induction using the definition of a satisfaction class shows that, if $\phi$ holds, then $\model\models\phi$.
 Otherwise, assume that $\phi=\forall X \ \psi(X)$ and $\model\not\models \forall X \psi (X) $, so that $\model \not \models \psi(C_k)$ for some $k$.
 But then, by the arithmetical case, $ \psi(C_k)$ fails, so that $\forall X \ \psi(X)$ fails. \endproof